 - Replacement services for things that the injured can no longer do

 In purchasing uninsured motorist insurance, the policyholder can select a limit for coverage, but may not choose a limit that is higher than the bodily injury liability limit that was selected.
 Uninsured motorist insurance does not provide coverage for any damage sustained to the vehicle.

 Florida’s statute of limitations

-The statute of limitations for personal injury claims – the legal time limits for filing a claim in the civil courts – is four years from the date of the accident.
-Claims that are filed after the four-year deadline has passed will not be heard by the courts and the opportunity to recover any compensation for damages will be lost.
+The statute of limitations for personal injury claims ‘ the legal time limits for filing a claim in the civil courts ‘ is two years from the date of the accident.
+Claims that are filed after the two-year deadline has passed will not be heard by the courts and the opportunity to recover any compensation for damages will be lost.